 Parents are responsible to teach, nurture, and love their children.
 The scriptures teach us how we can do that.

 Establish open, loving communication with your children.
 Try to follow the example of your Heavenly Father, who always welcomes His children’s thoughts, worries, concerns, and gratitude.
 Listen carefully to what your children have to say, and offer thoughtful feedback.

 Eliminate distractions while your children are talking to you.
 Ask your children how they are feeling, and try to establish an open conversation where they feel free to talk about their thoughts and opinions.

 Children need to feel safe bringing up both everyday issues as well as topics that are difficult to talk about, such as dating, pornography, alcohol, sex, money, and so on.

 Invite the Spirit into your home

 Parents have a responsibility to care for the spiritual learning of their children.
-Read a few Bible verses together each night.
+Read a few verses from the Bible or the Book of Mormon together each night.
 Talk about what you learn from the scriptures, and ask your children what they think.
 Studying the scriptures as a family can help them know how to seek and receive guidance on their own.

 Prayer will help your children build faith, recognize the influence of the Holy Spirit, and know that they can always turn to God for help, comfort, and strength.
 Pray regularly as a family, and encourage your children to pray on their own as well.